alphagov/govuk-prototype-kit/docs/documentation/using-notify.md

     notify = new NotifyClient(process.env.NOTIFYAPIKEY);
 ```

-`process.env.NOTIFYAPIKEY` is a special kind of variable that Node
-pulls from the environment your prototype is running in.

 ## Sending your first email

 Make a page with a form to collect the user’s email address.
 For